Isfand/rcb/docs/DESIGN.md

 </pre>

 # Commands
 The primary commands should be parsed **independently**, every command should be parsed by their respective parsers that set options that are **local** to the commands, with the **exception** of having internal shared utilities, global environment for **directories**, **config** and the **user** who executed the program.
-The general idea is to have the program behave similar to a program like busybox.
+The general idea is to make the program have usable utilities, like, for example, BusyBox.

 Parsing the arguments from the **main entry point** should involve **redirecting** the arguments depending on what **command** is entered.
 As you should only use one primary command per program execution.